 About Long Island

 Located near Lake George Village at the southern basin of the Lake, the 100-acre Long Island on Lake George has over 80 campsites available for public use.
 It is the island with the most campsites, which makes it the easiest one to book a reservation on.
 The private islands book earlier in the year, and larger groups of people can occupy many sites.
-To make a reservation, please go to Reserve America for details.
+To make a reservation, please go to Reserve America.

 When camping with children under age three, Long Island is perfect because it is close to the nearest hospital - should something serious happen to one of the children.
 When traveling in a large group, it is the shortest boating trip from the southern basin of the lake.
 If you have to make multiple trips, this means you can start your fun earlier!